MultiSafepay/openapi/docs/object-schema-template.md

-# This is a template for defining a component with schema type: object, that is OpenAPI compliant.
+# This is an OpenAPI template for a schema type: object component.
 # To use this file:
 #  1. Make a copy of it.
 #  2. Delete these comments.